siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 1+1 \text{ is not necessarily only } 2.
 $$

-The printed expression is the same, but the operands and relation are not the same.
+The printed expression is the same, but the term data and relation are not the same.
 Separated visible units recover $2$.
 Aligned unit magnitudes produce $4$.

 ## Opposed Scalar Case